 - 4. Note the name of the correspondent certificate in the "Certificates" section.
 The name is in the form of <KeyID>base.v2c - 5.
 Remove the corresponding certificate file in the "C:\Program Files\Common Files\SafeNet Sentinel\Sentinel LDK\installed\68704" folder. - 6.
-Reboot the CHARON host. - 7.
+Restart the "Sentinel LDK License Manager" service (hasplms) either using the services.msc program or via a command line (as administrator) then enter the "sc stop hasplms" command followed by "sc start hasplms" or reboot the CHARON host. - 7.
 Start the "Sentinel HASP Admin Control Center" (ACC) again to ensure the SL has been removed.